 Gmail may have been the source of your headache; however, there is a solution.
 Gmail does allow sending files over 25mb via Google Drive, which is convenient but not always recommended for even low-security files.
 This solution is typically automated and will automatically prompt you to use Google Drive.

 BEWARE: If you are sending documents with any sensitive, personal or business information, Google Drive is not a secure option.
 You or your organization won’t have any visibility into what happens to the file.
 Was it accessed?
 When was it accessed?
 How many times was it accessed?
 What IP address accessed it?
+Are you sure they have the most updated version of the file?
 Can you turn off access to the file or password protect it?
 You need a safer way to send files over 25mb.
-Keep reading to find out how…

 5. Sending Files Over 25mb that Contain Sensitive Information